 We invite you to visit us in Gethsemane.
 Sure, you’ll find a lot that’s shiny and new, but what you’ll feel is something deep and soulful.

 Now, we’re forging new roads for generations to come at our old Kentucky home by bringing bourbon back to Gethsemane.
-Guided by Wally Dant and cousins Lynne and Charles Dant, Log Still is firmly built on faith and family.
+Guided by Wally Dant and his cousin Charles Dant, Log Still is firmly built on faith and family.
 We fill each bottle with respect while honoring the history of bourbon and our family itself.
 Ever mindful that faith, family, community, and bourbon pave the way for future generations.

 J.W.
 "WALLY" DANT